-The goal of the City of Hamilton's Recreational Master Plan is to guide the development of a connected, comprehensive, accessible and sustainable multiuse trails network throughout the City of Hamilton and to surrounding communities to improve health and wellness for pedestrians, cyclists and trail users
+The goal of the Recreational Trails Master Plan is to guide the development of a connected, comprehensive, accessible and sustainable multiuse trails network throughout Hamilton and to surrounding communities to improve health and wellness for pedestrians, cyclists and trail users.

-This updated Recreational Trails Master Plan includes recommendations that aim to accomplish the following:
+The updated Recreational Trails Master Plan includes recommendations that aim to accomplish: